 At Bradley Barton, music starts in Early Years, taught through the Early Years Curriculum.
-Children explore sounds of instruments through their topic work and as part of their development in Expressive Arts and Design.
-In Nursery they also teach music through Phase 1 Letters and Sounds.
+Children explore sounds of instruments through their vehicle and as part of their development in Expressive Arts and Design.
+In Nursery we also teach music through Phase 1 Letters and Sounds.
 Write Dance provides additional opportunities to explore music through movement, alongside developing their fine motor skills.
 In EYFS music always forms part of the continuous provision as well as a guided session every one to two weeks.

 Music is led by Steve Elwood

 This is a piece of KS1 learning linked to their topic of Oceans.
 This is their response to listening to piece of music by Debussy for the first time.
 The learning objective was to listen with concentration and understanding to a piece of music.